 We specialize in Child Injury Law and can help you navigate the often complicated process of reporting physical and sexual abuse at school.

 The thing parents must realize is that your child may require ongoing psychological help if he or she has been traumatized by a teacher, coach, or other adult in authority.
 You deserve just compensation for not only pain and suffering but also these ongoing expenses.

 Also, schools should be held to a higher standard, so if your lawsuit gets a predator out of the system, you have done your community a service.

 If you have questions or think your child has a problem with abuse by a teacher, give us a call at 949.861.2990 or request a free, no obligation consultation here.
-We have been proudly servicing clients throughout Costa Mesa, California and the surrounding areas.
+As California attorneys for sexual abuse by teachers, we have been proudly servicing clients throughout Costa Mesa, California and the surrounding areas.